nautobot/nautobot-app-chatops/docs/chat_setup/chat_setup.md

 * You must add `"nautobot_chatops"` to the list defined by `PLUGINS`
 * The `slack_api_token` and `slack_signing_secret` values were taken from the values presented in the Slack platform-specific setup.
 * Alternately, the `slack_api_token` and `slack_signing_secret` values could also be stored in an `.env` file, then referred to by those defined environment variables in `PLUGINS_CONFIG`.
+* Some commands can use a user's session cache to keep state for some data between commands (e.g. use the same target device between commands).
+By default, it keeps data for 86400 seconds, but with `session_cache_timeout` this value can be adjusted.

 ```python
 # Enable installed plugins.
 Add the name of each plugin to the list.